College campus and your social life

 Take the initiative to check out the list of extracurricular activity groups and other interest groups operating on the campus.
 Find one which is of interest to you.
 You can join and take part.
 You would usually find people with the same interests gravitating together.
 This is a great way of finding people of common interests.
 Once you get in, you can build up a friends’ circle from amongst the members and slowly add others outside the group for whom you have some affinity.

 Get out of yourself.
-Stop regretting and missing your old friends.
+Stop regretting and missing your old friends and ask someone “write my essays for me“.
 Look around you.
-It is more exciting to get to know new people than moving about with your old friends who are predictable and easy to get along with.
+It is more exciting to get to know new people than to move about with your old friends who are predictable and easy to get along with.
 Unless you make proper use of this opportunity to come out of your comfort zone, you will be stuck in your lonely, dull life.
 It takes time, it takes effort, but if you put your mind to it, you can do it straight away.
 Sometimes, it is our fears which hinder us from making that first move: the fears that arise from our lack of self-confidence.
 So, just take a deep breath, focus, and step out into your new world.
 Smile, say hello, introduce yourself to that new, interesting person, from next door.
 It is all in the mind.
 Keep your eyes and ears open.
 Be aware of anything interesting that is happening in the neighborhood- if you find anything appealing, join the fun and soon you will find yourself getting acquainted with like-minded people and settling in.

 You may be shy and fond of your privacy but keeping a “keep out” sign outside your door, is not going to help your aim of having friends.
 You can be welcoming, without forcing yourself to be gregarious.
 Just let your space be open for people to come in.
 Be comfortable with yourself and show that you can be comfortable with others.
 Being social is not just about talking a lot; it can also mean to be a good listener.